grantnorwood/expedia-e2e/exercise-7/README.md

 ![1 passing test with sync mode on](https://content.screencast.com/users/gnorwood_homeaway/folders/Snagit/media/b25ae61f-bb45-4cbb-a2ee-91cc188a52f1/2018-11-10_23-55-20.png)

-### 💪 Challenge 1: Create a new trip
+### 💪 Challenge 1: Write a "Create a new trip" test

-_To save time, you may want to copy/pasta the `saveProfile.spec.js` code as a starting point._
+> _To save time, you may want to copy/pasta the `saveProfile.spec.js` code as a starting point._

 Create a new `createNewTrip.spec.js` test file where Nina adds a new trip, and verify the UI displays a success message.

 _(todo: write the solution file)_

-### 💪 Challenge 2: Create a new task
+### 💪 Challenge 2: Write a "Create a new task" test

 Create a new `createNewTask.spec.js` test file where Nina adds a new task, and verify the UI displays a success message.